Polyendocrine Metabolic Ovarian Syndrome (PMOS or previously PCOS)

 • Signs of high androgen levels, as evidenced by blood tests or the presence of acne and/or excess hair growth

-How is polycystic ovary syndrome treated?
+How is polyendocrine metabolic ovarian syndrome treated?

 Our Approach

 For women who are trying to become pregnant, we prescribe ovulation medications and monitor the ovaries’ response to medications with a series of ultrasounds called a follicle maturation study.
 We also recommend tracking the cycle with the Creighton Model, a standardized method of observing the function of the reproductive system.
-Creighton Model tracking helps women correctly identify their fertile window and helps Dr. Puthoff or Dr. Yeung assess each woman’s individual response to ovulation medications.
+Creighton Model tracking helps women correctly identify their fertile window and helps the doctors at Veritas Fertility and Surgery assess each woman’s individual response to ovulation medications.

-If ovulation medications alone prove ineffective, the doctors at Veritas Fertility and Surgery also offer laparoscopic ovarian wedge resection, an advanced reproductive surgery that helps restore normal ovarian function and corrects the hormonal disturbances associated with PCOS.
+If ovulation medications alone prove ineffective, the doctors at Veritas Fertility and Surgery also offer laparoscopic ovarian wedge resection, an advanced reproductive surgery that helps restore normal ovarian function and corrects the hormonal disturbances associated with PMOS (PCOS).
 Following this treatment, 90% of women will have regular monthly cycles with normal ovulation and 75% will be able to achieve pregnancy.

 WHAT OUR PATIENTS SAY